Devers, Santana go deep, Red Sox beat Phillies 11-3 - WHIZ News

+PHILADELPHIA (AP) — When the Boston Red Sox made contact, they did some damage.

-PHILADELPHIA (AP) — Rafael Devers and Danny Santana hit homers to back Martin Perez, and the Boston Red Sox beat the Philadelphia Phillies 11-3 Friday night.
+Rafael Devers and Danny Santana hit homers to back Martin Perez, and the Red Sox beat the Philadelphia Phillies 11-3 Friday night.

 Perez (2-2) allowed three runs and five hits, striking out seven in six innings.